Gianmarcob7/To-Do-Application/README.md

 To Do App for Mobile Device Programming class.
-Contains two seperate apps, one as an in class assignment, Twitter.
-The main project, the To Do Applicaiton is found inside and was done at home.
+Contains two seperate apps, one as an in class assignment, a mock Twitter.
+The main project, the To-Do Application was done at home during our own time.